decentralized-identity/didcomm.org/gossyp/README.md

 style | A URI that points to documentation clarifying the semantics or rules that sit above this instance of gossyp.
 An n-wise chat protocol allows every `peer` to declare events, and accepts them all as definitive contributions.
 An auction protocol might say that, although bidders can submit bids however they like, the state built by reading the transcript will only list bids that an auctioneer acknowledges -- meaning that a `bid` event must be followed by an `ack` event before it registers.
 A protocol for synchronizing DID docs might stipulate that update events must be signed by appropriate keys for their respective DID docs before they are viewed as legitimate.
 In all of these cases, the event sourcing model preserves every gossyped event, but higher-level semantics filter how the events are imputed to state.

 Metadata is communicated by encoding the fields above as CBOR, with the magic bytes "gossyp-meta" prepended.
 A byte stream matching this format should be recognized as the `application/gossyp-meta` media type.

-### Building on gossyp

-When defining an n-wise protocol, it is easy to get lost in the weeds of different connectivity assumptions.
-We'd like to say that Role X sends a message to Role Y -- but what if there's no direct connectivity between them, either temporarily or permanently?

-Gossyp lets you ignore this issue.
-A gossyp-based n-wise protocol describes logical flows, but ignores how messages actually get from A to B. Messages will get there, as long as the graph is connected over time and enough gossyp occurs.
-This means a "Help me find a doctor in the house!" app will work over mesh networking just as well as it would by having every app instance phone home to a central server.

-Gossyp also answers the question of how n-wise relationships are built and maintained: any party can start gossyping and include other parties in their circle.
-As long as those parties participate in the gossyp as well, they are recognized as parties to the relationship.
-An event can be added to the transcript that changes `participants` in the gossyp to add or remove members.

-To define a gossyp-based protocol:

-1. Design (and document) the semantics whereby a stream of events will produce a view of "current state" for your protocol.
-The URL where you publish your answer to this question is what you will reference in your [transcript's `metadata.style` property](#metadata).
-1. Instead of describing messages as being physically and directly transferred from A to B, describe them as attachments to `gossyp/1.0/sync` messages.
-1. Instead of assuming that the recipient of a message is always expected to process it, assume that all recipients learn about shared state; choose a different way for recipients to know they are the intended handler.
-    For example, in a non-gossyp approach to an auction protocol, the assumption would be that all `bid` messages flow to the `auctioneer` in point-to-point interactions.
-In a gossyp approach, the assumption would be that `bidders` create `bid` messages and gossyp them.
-They eventually end up at the `auctioneer`, but they may pass through zero or more other `bidders` in between.
-The `auctioneer` processes all bids; the `bidders` do nothing directly with them, but retain them as fodder for gossyp.
-1. Evaluate the security properties that your protocol needs, and how your transcript will provide them.
-(See [Security](#security).)

 ## Design By Contract